 In 2005, she visited the White House where she received the Presidential Early Career Award for Scientists and Engineers

 the highest honor bestowed by the U.S. government upon early-career scientists and engineers.
-Her work is generously supported by the National Science Foundation.
+Her work has been generously supported by the National Science Foundation.
 She is currently a co-PI on a Google-funded initiative focused on peer mentoring in computer science, and her Whiting Foundation fellowship is focused on women in technology in Ireland.

 An educational psychologist by training, Packard serves as a consultant for schools, community organizations, nonprofits, colleges, and